andriy-viyatyk/interactive-script/README.md

   - Embedded grids and text blocks in the panel
   - Programmatically opening a grid or text block in a central editor tab
   - Progress bars
-- Integrated **interactive grid viewer** that can open JSON or CSV files as a powerful filterable, sortable grid (from button or API)
+- Integrated **grid editor** for direct editing of JSON or CSV files, offering powerful filtering and sorting capabilities.

 ## Documentation
 [Contents](documentation/documentation.md)